 As an organization, POP wants to develop multiple ways of supporting our communities in addition to charitable-giving and protecting the environment – this is where our staff come in to play.
 POP aspires, over time, to work with our charity partners to develop work experience and mentoring programmes and apprenticeships for those who have been disadvantaged by their life experiences and need an opportunity to help them start turning their lives around.
 To make these aspirations into a reality, we will invite our staff to put themselves forward if interested in supporting/leading such projects.

-POP is all about providing a great quality, enhanced-value flying experience for its customers, whilst being fair, transparent and honest in its business practice alongside serving the communities in which it does business through its charitable projects.
+POP is all about providing a great quality, enhanced-value flying experience for its customers, whilst being fair, transparent and honest in its business practice alongside serving the communities in which it does business.

-POP intents to offer one meal to the homeless and/or hungry children in need in GB and South Asia for every meal that is sold on our flights.
-This Buy One, Give One (B1G1) initiative will be the same quality product sold on board our flights and could feed many thousands soon alleviating hunger in GB and all our South Asian destinations.
-POP hopes to extend this B1G1 initiative to other products like Blankets, T-Shirts, Jumpers, sandals etc with would be very useful to the homeless individual.
+POP intends to offer one meal to the homeless and/or hungry children in need for every meal that is sold on our flights.
+This Buy One, Give One (B1G1) initiative will be the same quality product sold on board our flights and could feed many thousands.
+Obviously this is subject to negotiation with supplier companies in all potential destinations.

 POP wants to go a step further than this by creating an extended POP family of like-minded, socially aware people including our customers and our staff and business partners.
 We believe that people are stronger in groups than as individuals, so our growing POP family can together change the way that big business is done with a view to making business and charity equal partners.

 Our ‘people first’ movement is called People Over Profit – POP!
-It’s all in the name.
+It’s just good business.

 Our partner organizations